-For a bird to journey hundreds or thousands of miles between its breeding and non-breeding ranges is a difficult, perilous journey, one that not all birds survive.
+For a bird, traveling hundreds or thousands of miles between its breeding and non-breeding ranges is a difficult, perilous journey, one that not all birds survive.
 So why do birds migrate?
-What reasons send millions of birds into the skies every spring and fall?
+What reasons send millions of birds into the risky skies every spring and fall?
 There is more than one single reason for different birds to migrate, but it all comes down to survival in terms of food and nesting spots, not just for each individual bird, but also for the families they hope to raise.
 Birds migrate to move from areas of low or decreasing resources to places where resources are high or on the rise.

 If No Birds Migrated